Get alerts of updates about «Vaccine against HPV (human papilloma virus)»

 - There are no screening programmes for the other HPV-related cancers.

 HPV vaccination is recorded in the National Immunisation Registry SYSVAK.
 To parents / guardians: you can see the immunisation status for you and your children under the age of 16 years with the Vaccines service at www.helsenorge.no.
-You can also print a vaccination certificate in Norwegian and English.
+You can also print a vaccination card in Norwegian and English.